My Time (Fabolous song)

-"My Time" is the second single from Fabolous' fifth album Loso's Way (2009).
-The song features Def Jam newcomer Jeremih, who also co-wrote the track with Fabolous.
+"My Time" is a song by American rapper Fabolous, released by Def Jam Recordings on May 12, 2009 as the joint-lead single from his fifth album, Loso's Way (2009).
+The song features a guest appearance from Def Jam labelmate and newcomer Jeremih, who co-wrote the track with Fabolous, Kevin Cossom and its producers, the Runners.
 Jeremih, being his second mainstream appearance, utilizes Auto-Tune during his performance on the hook.
-The song "Money Goes, Honey Stay" featuring Jay-Z is featured as a B-Side for this single.
+The album's fourth single, "Money Goes, Honey Stay" (featuring Jay-Z), is featured on its B-side.

 Music video

-The video for "My Time" released on May 28, 2009.
-At the end of the video, there's a snippet of "Everything, Everyday, Everywhere" Which is one of Fabolous' singles.
-Jeremih does not appear in the video.
-The song is cut by about two minutes for the video to remove Jeremih's verse.
-Ryan Leslie appears in the video for his intro in "Everything, Everyday, Everywhere".